 Main Blog (free):

 This is where it all started, and provides his experience and advice over the years with an abundant amount of posts on techniques, motivation, challenges, and strategy.
 He still continues to update about once a week.
 Khatzumoto writes in a humorous and casual style.
-He is a smart guy and quite knowledgeable about Japanese and study methods, has great and original ideas, and has made a real difference to many people who study Japanese.
+He is a smart guy and quite knowledgeable about Japanese and study methods (he helped popularize the Massive Cloze Deletion Method), has great and original ideas, and has made a real difference to many people who study Japanese.

 – He is repetitious and his articles long winded as he sometimes takes concepts he has covered before and rewrites them with a different angle or take on them.